 Myth 76: Your RV Will Never Sell If Consigned

 Truth: That’s not the case at all.
-There are goals and standards in place to ensure a quick sale with Camping World consigned RVs, and a process to get you the most money as part of the consignment.
-The goal when consigning with Camping World is to sell every RV within 30 days (including consignments).
+In fact, no distinction is made when an RV is listed in the used inventory that it is part of a consignment.
+There are goals and standards in place to ensure a quick sale and a process to get you the most money as part of the consignment.
+The goal, with Camping World at least, is to sell every RV within 30 days (including consignments).

 Myth 77: Dealers Take Big Cuts of Your Profits When Consigning Your RV